 Finally, the means ASIM plans to use to develop its RVG highlights some of the dangers.
-ASIM proposes to derive appropriate relative values through a "consensus" building process -polling physicians by means of the Delphi technique.
+ASIM proposes to derive appropriate relative values through a "consensus" building process-polling physicians by means of the Delphi technique.
 A recent study on the pros and cons of various relative value guide alternatives prepared for the Department of Health and Human Services, noted that if the Delphi technique is used, the representational nature of the polled group is critically important.
 Physicians "would have a financial stake in the outcome of the RVS determinations and thereby have a substantial conflict of interest if empanelled to determine an RVS."
 The study explains:

-To the extent that various goals of an RVS would be encouraged as part of a group decision process, e.g., [the goal of] more adequately reward[ing] cognitive services, the process becomes less that of finding a solution and more that of achieving the most politically acceptable choice.
-The findings of research on formal, group decision-making for problem solving tasks [showing the potential efficacy of such efforts] are unlikely to be valid for group choice tasks in which participants have a stake in the outcome and no objectively correct solution exists.
+To the extent that various goals of an RVS would be encouraged as part of a group lecision process, e.g., [the goal of] more adequately reward[ing] cognitive services, the rocess becomes less that of finding a solution and more that of achieving the most olitically acceptable choice.
+The findings of research on formal, group decision-making r problem solving tasks [showing the potential efficacy of such efforts] are unlikely be valid for group choice tasks in which participants have a stake in the outcome d no objectively correct solution exists.
 Id.

-For this and the other foregoing reasons it is not at all clear that concerted use of the ASIM RVG would achieve the cost reductions and beneficial public health policy results ASIM has projected.
+r this and the other foregoing reasons it is not at all clear that accrted use of the ASIM RVG would achieve the cost reductions and reficial public health policy results ASIM has projected.

-Other possible justifications are also unlikely to provide an adequate ground of defense.
-Widespread adherence to a single RVG could provide a common benchmark for physician pricing.
-Arguably, this could facilitate enhanced price competition and comparison shopping among physicians by consumers and health plans on the basis of the different conversion factors used by physicians.
-Some procompetitive benefits of this sort could conceivably result from standard adherence to a single RVG, but it is entirely speculative how substantial those benefits would be and they would likely not outweigh the anticompetitive impact of concerted use of the RVG.
-Although insurers could possibly have benefitted significantly some years ago from such pricing by physicians, most insurers now have or can obtain computer profiles on physician fees that provide data on pricing differentials among physicians.
+Other possible justifications are also unlikely to provide an adete ground of defense.
+Widespread adherence to a single RVG could vide a common benchmark for physician pricing.
+Arguably, this d facilitate enhanced price competition and comparison shopping ng physicians by consumers and health plans on the basis of the rent conversion factors used by physicians.
+Some procompetitive fits of this sort could conceivably result from standard adherence single RVG, but it is entirely speculative how substantial those supra p.
+12.